electrovir/element-vir/README.md

                 ${listen('click', () => {
                     updateState({
                         data: {
-                            /** You can force asyncState to update by passing in forceUpdate: true. */
+                            /** You can force asyncProp to update by passing in forceUpdate: true. */
                             forceUpdate: true,
                         },
                     });